Baroque polychrome clay sculpture of Saint. Joseph with the Child

 Description

 Charming Bolognese Baroque glazed terracotta polychrome sculpture of Saint Joseph with Child Jesus, circle of master Angelo Gabriello Piò, Bologna 1690-1770, originating from the first quarter of the 18th century, in good age-related condition, with minor chips and restoration.
-This antique molded terracotta group comes from a private collection in Milan, featuring beautiful original polychrome and an impressive depiction of the Child Jesus’ anatomy.
+This antique molded terracotta group comes from a private collection in Milan, featuring beautiful original polychrome and an impressive depiction of the Child Jesus’s anatomy.
 This antique terracotta group stands on a dark square base.

-Luxurious antique furniture and accessories can be an excellent idea for interior decoration.
-Today, there is an increasing number of enthusiasts for high-quality vintage items that possess a distinct character and soul.
+Luxurious antique furniture and accessories can be an excellent idea for decorating our interiors.
+Today, there is an increasing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
 It’s a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

 Empire-style furniture dates from the late 18th to early 19th century.
 It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.